Notes on the octonions

-\begin{remark} \rm Assume $\dim W=8$ and let~\eqref{eq:tc} be a triple cross product with Cayley calibration ${\Phi\in\Lambda^4W^*}$ given by~\eqref{eq:Phi}.
-Then, for every unit vector $e\in W$, the subspace $V_e=e^\perp$ is oriented by Lemma~\ref{le:imO} and Theorem~\ref{thm:cayley}.
-We orient $W$ as the direct sum $ W = \R e\oplus V_e. $ This orientation is independent of the choice of the unit vector $e$.
-With this orientation we have $e^*\wedge\phi_e=*\psi_e$, by Theorem~\ref{thm:cayley}~(ii) and Lemma~\ref{le:psi}.
-Hence it follows from equation~\eqref{eq:cayley} in Theorem~\ref{thm:cayley}~(i) that $ \Phi\wedge\Phi\ne 0. $ In fact the triple cross product is positive if and only if $\Phi\wedge\Phi>0$ with respect to our orientation and negative if and only if $\Phi\wedge\Phi<0$.
+\begin{remark} Assume $\dim W=8$ and let~\eqref{eq:tc} be a triple cross product with Cayley calibration ${\Phi\in\Lambda^4W^*}$ given by~\eqref{eq:Phi}.
+Then, for every unit vector $e\in W$, the subspace $V_e=e^\perp$ is oriented by \autoref{le:imO} and \autoref{thm:cayley}.
+We orient $W$ as the direct sum $ W = \R e\oplus V_e $.
+This orientation is independent of the choice of the unit vector $e$.
+With this orientation we have $e^*\wedge\phi_e=*\psi_e$, by \autoref{thm:cayley}~\itref{It_Cayley2} and \autoref{le:psi}.
+Hence, it follows from equation~\eqref{eq:cayley} in \autoref{thm:cayley}~\itref{It_Cayley1} that $\Phi\wedge\Phi\ne 0$.
+In fact, the triple cross product is positive if and only if $\Phi\wedge\Phi>0$ with respect to our orientation and negative if and only if $\Phi\wedge\Phi<0$.
 In the positive case $\Phi$ is self-dual and in the negative case $\Phi$ is anti-self-dual. \end{remark}